-MS Outlook 2002 and prior versions provide limitation to the user to save not more than 2GB of OST files in the mailbox.
-Even though when the user deletes them, the files go to the bin; however, space occupied by the files in the hard disk remain unchanged.
-When user ignores the warning, the heap of OST files keep on accumulating and finally leads to corruption in the form of inaccessibility.
-To avoid such incident to happen and making clean swipe of the unused OST files, it is advised to go for hard deletion i.e. shift + delete.
+MS Outlook 2002 and prior versions cannot save more than 2 GB of data.
+Even though the user deletes them, the files go to the bin; however, space occupied by the files in the hard disk remain unchanged.
+When user ignores the warning, the heap of OST files keeps on accumulating and finally ends up corrupting the remaining files.

 However, for all Outlook versions some common issues faced by the oversized OST file are: